-- NEVER use an open flame in the battery storage area. - Avoid striking sparks near the battery. - A battery will explode if a flame or spark ignites the free hydrogen given off during charging. - ALWAYS disconnect the battery before doing any work or maintenance on the electrical system. - NEVER turn off the battery switches or disconnect the battery cables while the engines are running.
+- Never use an open flame in the battery storage area. - Avoid striking sparks near the battery. - A battery will explode if a flame or spark ignites the free hydrogen given off during charging. - The battery should always be disconnected before doing any work or maintenance on the electrical system. - Never reset a breaker without first determining and correcting the cause of the trip.
+Should a circuit repeatedly trip, have a qualified electrician determine and correct the cause. - If equipped with a battery switch, you will need to stop the engine before moving the switch to the "OFF" position.